HOW GOOGLE ADS WORKS: AN INTRODUCTION

 5. Google Ads App Campaigns

-Last but not at least, the App Campaigns within Google Ads.
-This option is very specific and you will use it if you want to advertise an app.
+Last but not least, the App Campaigns within Google Ads.
+This option is very specific and a must use if you want to advertise an app.

-Their purpose is to drive app installations and in-app conversions (such as purchases).
-This type of campaign is quite different from the others since you won’t create individual ads but submit text ideas and assets.
-The system will then test them and serve the best combinations across Google Search, Google Play, Youtube, the Google Display Network and many more places.
+Their purpose is to drive app installations and in-app conversions (like purchases).
+This type of campaign is quite different from the others as you don’t create individual ads but submit text ideas and assets.
+The system will then test them and use the best combinations across Google Search, Google Play, Youtube, the Google Display Network and much more.

 Read this quick guide to Google Ads App Campaigns if you want to learn more.